capecodder/ptowncases-covid19/README.md

 This project aims to chart the recovered and active cases in the Town of Provincetown, MA.

+## Disclaimer

+If any, errors in the underlying data presented in **this** chart are likely transcription errors from the spreadsheet data sources listed below.
+When in doubt, __which you should be__, consult the original data source for correct information.

 ## Data Sources

 - Town of [Provincetown, MA](http://www.provincetown-ma.gov/)